keisks/jfleg/README.md

 bibtex information:

+    @InProceedings{napoles-sakaguchi-tetreault:2017:EACL2016,
+      author    = {Napoles, Courtney  and  Sakaguchi, Keisuke  and  Tetreault, Joel}, title     = {JFLEG: A Fluency Corpus and Benchmark for Grammatical Error Correction}, booktitle = {Proceedings of the 2017 Conference of the European Chapter of the Association for Computational Linguistics}, month     = {April},
+      year      = {2017},
+      address   = {Valencia, Spain},
+      publisher = {Association for Computational Linguistics},
+    }
     @InProceedings{heilman-EtAl:2014:P14-2,
       author    = {Heilman, Michael  and  Cahill, Aoife  and  Madnani, Nitin  and  Lopez, Melissa  and  Mulholland, Matthew  and  Tetreault, Joel}, title     = {Predicting Grammaticality on an Ordinal Scale},